HashCodespace/Volunteerinsrilanka-org/src/_post/blog/why-more-retirees-are-choosing-volunteering-abroad-instead-of-traditional-retirement.md

 ---
 title: Why More Retirees Are Choosing Volunteering Abroad Instead of Traditional Retirement
-description: Retire in Sri Lanka and redefine retirement through meaningful volunteering, comfort, and purpose
+description: Retire in Sri Lanka for just USD 180 a week, and redefine retirement through meaningful volunteering, comfort, and purpose
-date: 2026-01-15T18:27:00.000+05:30
+date: 2026-01-16T14:26:00.000+05:30
 featuredImage: /assets/img/volunteer-programs-for-senior-citizens-1.jpg
 featuredImageAlt: Volunteer in Sri Lanka
 featured: false